 Financial year EAD LGD PD ECL

-EUR R 1 million EUR 1 million
+• R 1 million 202 EUR 1 million

+2024 in total 12,310 60% 0.1618% 11.95

+2024 < 1 year 1,181 60% 0.1618% 1.15

+2024 > 1 year 11,129 60% 0.1618% 10.80

 2023 in total 8,966 60% 0.0091% 0.49

 2023 < 1 year 120 60% 0.0091% 0.01

 2023 > 1 year 8,846 60% 0.0091% 0.48

-2022 in total 6,750 60% 0.6188% 25.06

-2022 < 1 year 1,182 60% 0.6188% 4.39

-2022 > 1 year 5,568 60% 0.6188% 20.67

 The Board of Directors is aware of all indicators and believes that credit risks are well assessed and that there are no reasons for concerns about the recent changes of these indicators at this moment or in the foreseeable future.
 There were no loans receivables for which the Company observed a significant increase in the credit risk which would require the application of the lifetime expected credit losses impairment model.
-The loss allowance in the period January to 31 December 2023 decreased with EUR 24.6 million (31 December 2022: 24.3 million increase).
-The Company assesses a significant decrease in credit risk using the delta in the lifetime default probability, internal ratings and arrears.
+The loss allowance in the period January to 31 December 2024 increased with EUR 11.5 million (31 December 2023: 24.6 million decrease).
+The Company assesses an increase in credit risk using the delta in the lifetime default probability, internal ratings and arrears.
 The Company evaluates qualitative information on the borrower's other cash flow obligations (including to other debt providers), its liquidity position and business performance and on the regulatory, economic and technological environment of the borrower.

 The Company also considers forward-looking information on developments in the relevant macroeconomic indicators such as GDP and/or other macroeconomic indicators.
 The Company uses the 30 days past due criteria as a backstop rather than a primary driver of moving exposures into stage 2.
 The Company assumes that the credit risk of such assets has increased significantly if they are more than 30 days past due.
 The Company considers a financial asset to be in default when the counterparty is unlikely to pay its obligations to the Company in full.
 In assessing whether a counterparty is in default, the Company considers both qualitative and quantitative indicators (e.g. overdue status) that are based on data developed internally and for certain financial assets also obtained from external sources.

 The following indicators are incorporated: internal credit rating, significant increases in credit risk on other financial instruments of the same borrower, actual or expected significant adverse changes in business, financial and economic conditions that are expected to cause a significant change to the borrower's ability to meet its obligations.